Shadows of rotating black holes in plasma environments with aberration effects: Generalized rotating black hole metrics

 In this subsection we will introduce some of the most common spacetime models that belong to the KSZ family of metrics.
 Table \ref{tab:Metrics} expresses the metric components of the main models mentioned here, as well as the location of the event horizon.
 The latter is obtained from the condition $g^{rr}=0$, which occurs for the bigger root of $\Delta(r_h)=0$.

 The Kerr black hole \cite{Kerr_1963, wei2019curvature} is the simplest model of a rotating black hole, considering only its mass $m$ and spin parameter $a$ associated to the angular momentum $J$ by $a=J/m$.
-This type of black hole is non-isotropic due to its rotating state and presents besides the event horizon an ergosphere, a region where light can still escape but the rotation of spacetime itself is such that nothing can remain at rest with respect to a static observer at the asymptotic region.
-This model requires that the relation $a^2<m^2$ be satisfied, otherwise the event horizon disappears, resulting in a naked singularity.
-Thus, the absolute value of the spin parameter is constrained between $0$ and $m$.
+In order to avoid a naked singularity, the spin value is constrained between $0$ and $m$.

-In addition, the Kerr-Newman black hole \cite{Newman_1965} incorporates an electric charge $Q$ into the above model.
-To avoid a naked singularity, we must require $a^2+Q^2<m^2$, so that both the angular momentum and the charge of the black hole are constrained, with the maximum value of one being dependent on the magnitude of the other.
+The Kerr-Newman black hole \cite{Newman_1965} (KN) incorporates an electric charge $Q$ into the Kerr model.
+To avoid a naked singularity, we must require $a^2+Q^2<m^2$, so that for a fixed value of the mass $m$, both the angular momentum and the charge of the black hole are constrained, with the maximum value of one depending on the magnitude of the other.

 The modified Kerr model \cite{KZ_2016} takes the Kerr black hole and introduces a small static deformation $\eta$ that alters the relation between the mass $m$ and the radius $r_h$ of the event horizon, preserving the asymptotic properties of Kerr spacetime.